e-hat/my-.vimrc/README.md

-# My `.vimrc`
+# dotfiles
 ## About
-This also includes some other stuff.
-Just some steps for me to follow when I eventually forget all of this setup I've done.
+This is some stuff to keep track of my tools' configs and some steps for me to follow when I eventually forget all of this setup I've done.
 ## Instructions for future me
 * This is for vim8.
 * Remember to install `vim-plug`.
 You can get that [here](https://github.com/junegunn/vim-plug).